Theoretical Biology & Bioinformatics

 Kirsten ten Tusscher

-Home | Research | Publications | Source codes | Projects for Internships |
+Home | Research | Team Publications | Source codes | Job opportunities Projects for Internships |

 Research

 The research of the Ten Tusscher group focuses on the deciphering of developmental patterning processes in both plants and animals.
 For this the group uses state-of-the-art multi-scale modeling approaches and closely collaborates with experimental research labs.
-Our current research encompasses three major research lines:
+Our current research encompasses several major research lines:

 • Regulatory networks controlling cell fate decisions